Character sheet for the film Willow

 - A Fate Worse Than Death: Exiled to a small island after being turned into a small animal.
 It seems for added cruelty she still had the lifespan of a human and thus lived as an animal for decades longer than naturally possible.
 Subverted in that Raziel says it could have been worse.

-- Cool Old Lady: As she turns out to be
+- Cool Old Lady: As she turns out to be.
+Her dialogue implies she had been trapped in an animal form for longer than she remembered.

 - It's Personal: She clearly takes great delight in her chance for revenge against Bavmorda.

-- I Was Quite a Looker: Assumed to be beautiful once she returned back to her original form, but a long time passed
+- I Was Quite a Looker: Assumed to be beautiful once she returned back to her original form, but a long time has passed.

 - Reasonable Authority Figure